 Our success is led by our employees.
 We continue to strengthen our employee value proposition by enhancing our engagement and promoting an agile global workplace.
 We are committed to creating an inclusive and diverse organisation where employees can develop their full potential.
-We focus on developing and supporting a truly engaged workforce, living our principles, and working on shared goals, united by our common Purpose.
+We focus on developing and supporting a truly engaged workforce, living our principles and working on shared goals, united by our common Purpose.

-These engagement activities form part of the Group-wide People Strategy as described on pages 19 and 63 - 66 of the annual report of Babcock International group PLC, which does not form part of this report.
+These engagement activities form part of the Group-wide People Strategy as described on pages 20-21 and 74 to 78 of the annual report of Babcock International group PLC, which does not form part of this report.